nelsfichera/holbertonschool-web_front_end/0x0C-Javascript_advanced/README.md

 It will return the number of prime numbers from 2 to 100 Log to the console the time in milliseconds to execute the function in this format: Execution time of printing countPrimeNumbers was <time used> milliseconds.

-## 10. Execution stack & timing execution
+## 10. Execution stack & timing execution file: 10-prime.js
 ### Reuse the function countPrimeNumbers from 9-prime.js (copy/paste)
 #### Your code should display something in the range of Execution time of calculating prime numbers 100 times was 40.865000002551824 milliseconds.